SciCatProject/scicatlive/README.md

          rule if the new toggle is genuinely incompatible with another matrix value

       (linting is not part of this matrix: it lives in [.github/workflows/lint.yaml](.github/workflows/lint.yaml), called as a single reusable workflow from the `lint` job.
-It has two jobs: `static-lint` (YAML, JSON, shell, Python, JavaScript and HTML - checks that only ever look at the repo's own committed files) and `docs-lint` (Markdown link checking, Markdown style, and the MkDocs link check - kept separate so the `npm install` in `static-lint` can never leak `node_modules` into a Markdown-file scan). `test` `needs` the `lint` job, so the heavy compose matrix never starts if either lint job fails.
+It has three jobs: `static-lint` (YAML, JSON, shell, Python, JavaScript and HTML - checks that only ever look at the repo's own committed files), `docs-lint` (Markdown link checking, Markdown style, and the MkDocs link check), and `release-lint` (dry-runs [publish-oci.js](.github/semantic-release/publish-oci.js) and `semantic-release`, so a broken release pipeline is caught on every PR instead of only when a real release runs). `test` `needs` the `lint` job, so the heavy compose matrix never starts if any of the three lint jobs fails.
 If the new service introduces a file extension none of these tools already cover, add a step for it to whichever job fits, or a new job if it doesn't.
-If that tool supports auto-fixing, wire it up the way `ruff`, `eslint` and `markdownlint-cli2` are: a shared script under [.github/lint/](.github/lint/), referenced from both the workflow step and [compose.lint.yaml](.github/compose.lint.yaml)'s `lint` service, so it can be applied locally with `FIX=true docker compose -f .github/compose.lint.yaml run --rm lint`.
-Both jobs can also be run as a check (no fixing) with `docker compose -f .github/compose.lint.yaml run --rm lintci`, which uses [nektos/act](https://github.com/nektos/act) to run `lint.yaml` directly against your working tree - handy for checking whether CI will pass without waiting on it)
+If that tool supports auto-fixing, wire it up the way `ruff`, `eslint` and `markdownlint-cli2` are: a shared script under [.github/lint/](.github/lint/), referenced from both the workflow step and [compose.lint.yaml](.github/compose.lint.yaml)'s `lint` service - see
+      [Running linting locally](#running-linting-locally) for how to use it)
    7. if the ENV's default should fall back to another variable (e.g. to `DEV`, or to a `localhost` URL), compute it once as a `_`-prefixed variable instead of duplicating the fallback at each usage site - see [Computed environment variables](#computed-environment-variables)